PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

 ## Installing PX4 Firmware

 :::note
+KakuteH7 is supported with PX4 master & PX4 v1.13 or newer.
+If you are loading the pre-built firmware via QGroundcontrol, you must use QGC Daily or QGC version newer than 4.1.7.

 From PX4 v1.14 (or newer) *QGroundControl* will automatically find the default release, beta and development firmware.
 Prior to that release you will need to manually build and install the firmware.
 :::